Medically review by Kim Langdon

 Can you tell we are quite excited about the breakthroughs in medicine regarding the vagus nerve?

-This powerhouse system is truly a missing link, and we hope you learnt something new in our feature today.
+This powerhouse system is truly a missing link, and we hope you learned something new in our feature today.